 Friday, April 24th through Saturday, May 2nd

-◊ Special Members Onlypreview sale for members of the Friends of the Library on Thursday evening, May 2nd from 6-8 pm (you can become a member at the door for $10 and get a sneak peek!)
+◊ Special Members Only preview sale for members of the Friends of the Library on Thursday evening, April 23rd (Please note corrected date) from 6-8 pm (you can become a member at the door for $10 and get a sneak peek!)

-◊ Sale is held in the basement of our library behind our Discovery Science room.
+◊ Sale is held in the basement of our library in our Discovery Science room.

 ◊ $4 brown bag sale will be held on Saturday, May 2nd from 10 am to 2 pm.
 Bags will be provided.